Banias: Hellenism; association with Pan

-The spring lies close to the 'way of the sea' mentioned by the Book of Isaiah, along which many armies of Antiquity marched.
+Paneas (Πανεάς, Latin Fanium) was first settled in the Hellenistic period following Alexander the Great's conquest of the east.
+The Ptolemaic kings built a cult centre there in the 3rd century BCE.
 In extant sections of the Greek historian Polybius's history of 'The Rise of the Roman Empire', a Battle of Panium is mentioned.
 This battle was fought in ca. 200–198 BCE between the armies of Ptolemaic Egypt and the Seleucids of Coele-Syria, led by Antiochus III.
 Antiochus's victory cemented Seleucid control over Phoenicia, Galilee, Samaria, and Judea until the Maccabean revolt.
 It was these Seleucids who built a pagan temple dedicated to Pan at Paneas.

-In 2020, an altar was found with a Greek inscription, in the walls of a church of the 7th century A.D.
-The inscription writes that the altar was dedicated by Atheneon, son of Sosipatros, from the city of Antioch to the god Pan Heliopolitanos.
+In 2020, an altar with a Greek inscription was found in the walls of a church of the 7th century A.D.
+The inscription records that the altar was dedicated by Atheneon, son of Sosipatros, from the city of Antioch to the god Pan Heliopolitanos.

 In 2022, the Israeli Antiquities Authority discovered a trove of 44 pure gold coins from the early 7th Century CE.
 While some of the coins were minted by the Byzantine-Roman Emperor Phocas (602-610 CE), most date to the reign of his successor, Emperor Heraclius (610-641).
 The latest of the coins date to the period of the Arab conquest of the Levant.